 Doctor of Philosophy with a Major in City and Regional Planning

-Georgia Tech has been awarding doctoral degrees with concentrations in city and regional planning since 1985, producing distinguished academics and scholars who work in universities and other research settings.
+Georgia Tech has been awarding doctoral degrees in the field of City and Regional Planning since 1985, producing distinguished academics and scholars who work in universities and other research settings.

 Successful applicants have exceptional potential as scholars and fit with the School's research capabilities.
-Many applicants have completed an accredited master's degree in city and regional planning or a related field and have backgrounds in their proposed area of specialization.
+Most applicants have completed an accredited master's degree in City and Regional Planning or a related field and have backgrounds in their proposed area of specialization.
 The program does admit capable applicants lacking this preparation, but these applicants may be required to undertake remedial work.
 Students are generally admitted for first enrollment for the fall semester only.

 The program requires Graduate Record Examination (GRE) test scores taken within the last five years.
 Scores are expected to be well above the average.
 Non-native speakers of English are expected to have a minimum IB TOEFL score of at least 620/261/102 (paper, computer, and internet tests, respectively).
 Prior study in the United States does not waive this requirement.